 - Interdisciplinary Grants: stimulate the exploration of innovative ideas that will open new directions in research, scholarly, or creative activities;

 - enhance the intellectual environment of the campus, and;

 - lead to long term funding support from external sources.

-Collaborative groups who have received an Interdisciplinary Grant 3 consecutive years and have not applied for external funding (private, state, or federal) are ineligible to apply for a 4th year.
+Collaborative groups who have received a grant through the ORSP for 3 consecutive years and have not applied for external funding (private, state, or federal) are ineligible to apply for a 4th year.